 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to other communications, with approximately 50.6% of workers getting one.
-See the the most common levels of education for other communications workers below.
+Find out other typical degree levels for other communications workers below.

 |Level of Education||Percentage of Workers|